 - III.B.
-The program must be at minimum a bachelor's degree with a concentration, or equivalent, with strength and conditioning stated within the title.
-Post-baccalaureate certificate programs may be considered for accreditation. - 1.
-The curriculum must be of appropriate length and credit hours (as determined by the institutional policies and institutional accrediting organization) to fulfill the degree requirements. - 2.
+The program must be a minimum of a concentration, or equivalent, with a strength and conditioning title. - 1.
+The curriculum must be of appropriate length and credit hours (as determined by the institutional policies and institutional accreditors) to fulfill requirements for the chosen degree designation. - 2.
 Sequencing of the curriculum must provide proper progression of student learning of required knowledge, skills, and abilities.
 Policies must be in place to allow for student remediation.

-Official institutional documents showing the program is a minimum of a concentration, or equivalent, with strength and conditioning stated in the title and an example student plan or sequence of courses.
+Official institutional documents showing the program is a minimum of a concentration, or equivalent, with a strength and conditioning title and an example student plan or sequence of courses.

 - III.C.
-The curriculum must include the following content:
+The curriculum must include the following areas of instruction:

 - 1. Human Anatomy and Physiology

 - (a) Structure and function of body systems

 - (b) Musculoskeletal system

 - (c) Neuromuscular system

 - (d) Cardiovascular system

 - (e) Respiratory system